 3A style yoyoing is basically just 1A (String Tricks) with two yoyos, one in each hand.
 While 3A yoyo tricks look intimidating at first, once you have a few tricks under your belt it becomes increasingly addictive and exciting to learn.

 As in 1A, metal yoyos will typically outperform plastic for 3A.
 For players new to the style, however, we recommend using two (identical) plastic yoyos because plastic can handle more collisions than metal (and there will be lots of collisions).
-The Protostar is a high performing plastic yoyo making it the ideal candidate for learning 3A.
+The Replay Pro is a high performing plastic yoyo making it the ideal candidate for learning 3A.

 4A yoyo tricks, also called Offstring Yoyo Tricks, are tricks where the yoyo comes off the string.
 4A is an exciting style, great for performing and showing off.
 With the right yoyo, offstring tricks can also be some of the easiest tricks to learn.